 Olive oil and lemon juice: Mix 1/2 cup lemon juice with 1 tsp. olive oil in a bowl large enough to hold the cleaning solution and a small microfiber cloth.
 Dip the cloth in the solution and wring it out so that it doesn’t drip, then polish the silver, rinse, and dry.

-Speed Dip Cleaner – has chemicals and harmful vapors, but we do use this at the studio to remove stubborn tarnish
+Speed Dip Cleaner: has chemicals and harmful vapors, but it gets the job done to remove stubborn tarnish.

-Simple Shine Cleaner – A less harmful jewelry cleaner that you can purchase on Amazon
+Simple Shine Cleaner : A less harmful jewelry cleaner that you can purchase at most drug stores.

 For GOLD VERMEIL jewelry gently clean with a mild soap and water.
 You can also buff very gently with a 100% cotton cloth.